You get a wage, yet that is not all. What are the real values of your job? Or any job offer?

 A cash bonus usually is a lump-sum payment delivered every six-months or a year.
 Usually about 10% of your base salary, you can negotiate this percentage higher to make up the total value difference.
 If the bonus is variable, say, based on performance, only calculate for the “you did no more and no less than your job” value.

 Equity is some investment in the company.
 My personal rule aside is to only accept equity at a 2:3 rate, where for every $2 of base pay being forgone, $3 comes in equity.
 Why?
 Equity is variable with the market and often delayed in being granted to you.
-There is no timely guarantee for your work to be properly compensated, so as equity literally costs the company nothing to give you, asking for more is always a safe bet.
+There is no timely guarantee for your work to be properly compensated, nor is the opportunity cost for not having cash-in-pocket slight, so as equity literally costs the company nothing to give you, asking for more is always a safe bet.

 PTO (paid time off) is a common benefit working at most companies.
 PTO comes as paid vacation, sick time (if separate from vacation), and holidays.
 Each PTO day is 8 hours but the value of the whole day is your daily salary rate, i.e. base salary divided by 250 days.
 Daily rate multiplied by the number of days is PTO’s value.